NextCenturyCorporation/itm-scenario-validator/README.md

 #### Eval Mode
 When not running in training mode (-t), additional checks are implemented:
 * No supplies or treatments are allowed that are not in the simulator.
 Put the names of these treatments in the trainingOnlySupplies array in dependencies.json
-* No more than 8 injuries of types (puncture, burn, or laceration) may be given to a character at a time
+* No more than 12 injuries of types (abrasion, puncture, burn, or laceration) may be given to a character at a time

 #### Injury/Location Matches